 Complex systems can also be viewed as distributed information-processing systems.
 Global systems behaviour (eg cell behaviour resultant from gene regulatory networks) emerges as the result of the local interaction of individuals - can these interactions be seen as a generic computational process?

 The symposia take place every two years.
-Last held in 2017, the next symposium will take place in December 2019 and will be followed by a C3 camp.
-Details will be announced soon.
+Last held in 2019, and no event in 2021 due to the COVID-19 pandemic, the next symposium will take place in January 2023.

 At this symposium, we considered a diverse range of systems, applications, theoretical and practical approaches to computational modelling of modern complex systems.
 These included: